mgholijafari1400/mgholijafari1400.github.io/index.md

 ### working Experience

 ---
++I taught at the university for two years 2005-2007
-+ I am working in HighSchool as a Teacher.
++  I am working in HighSchool as a Teacher.2007-2022
 + C# .net Programmer
 + android developer with Xamarin Visual Studio 2019